divya-gopinath/chatterbox/README.md

 Or go to <https://agile-citadel-17828.herokuapp.com/>.

+Runs on modern web browsers: Chrome, Firefox, Edge.
+Tested on Windows and Mac.
 Works best in a well-lit area, with the laptop on a desk or table so that the webcam is closer to eye level than it would be from a user's lap.

 ### Running the Python Chat
-1. TODO: Install dependencies
-2. Navigate to directory `python_chat`
+1. Navigate to directory `python_chat`
-3. Run the server: `python3 chat_server.py`
+2. Run the server: `python3 chat_server.py`
-4. Open a GUI: `python3 chat_gui.py`
+3. Open a GUI: `python3 chat_gui.py`